 Quick Product Create (QPC) is a tool that will allow you to upload a single design onto a variety of products at once, through three very simple steps.
-QPC can be a very powerful tool that will help you create suites of designs in no time and it especially proves useful for the Designer looking to create a variety of branded products showcasing a logo.
+QPC can be a very powerful tool that will help you create suites of designs in no time and it especially proves useful for the Creator looking to create a variety of branded products showcasing a logo.

 To cue the QPC pop-up wizard, click the Quick Create link found under the Products tab of your store’s main dashboard:

 1. Choose Your Template Set:

 To get started, you'll first need to choose your template set, either the one Zazzle provides or one of your own.
 Zazzle’s default template set has been crafted for Creator looking to promote their businesses with a logo and such, but how you design on it is completely up to you!